K8 Hardy

 K8 Hardy (born 1977, Fort Worth, Texas) is an American artist and filmmaker.
-Hardy's work spans painting, sculpture, video, and photography and her work has been exhibited internationally at the Whitney Museum of American Art, Tate Modern, Tensta Konsthalle, Karma International, and the Dallas Contemporary.
-Hardy’s work is included in the permanent collections of the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, and the Museum of Modern Art.
+Hardy's work spans painting, sculpture, video, and photography and her work has been exhibited internationally at the Whitney Museum of American Art, Tate Modern, Tensta Konsthall, Karma International, and the Dallas Contemporary.
+Hardy's work is included in the permanent collections of the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, and the Museum of Modern Art.
 She is a founding member of the queer feminist artist collective and journal LTTR.
 She lives and works in New York, New York.

 Early life and education

-Hardy was born on October 27, 1977, in Fort Worth, TX.
-Hardy uses the moniker “K8” as shorthand for her first name which she adopted while publishing zines in high school.
+Hardy was born on October 27, 1977, in Fort Worth, Texas.
+Hardy uses the moniker "K8" as shorthand for her first name which she adopted while publishing zines in high school.

-She attended Smith College, in Northampton, MA and graduated with a degree in film and feminist/queer theory in 2000.
+She attended Smith College, in Northampton, Massachusetts, and graduated with a degree in film and feminist/queer theory in 2000.
 She studied video with Elisabeth Subrin through the Five College Consortium.
-Later, she worked alongside Miranda July and the Northwest Film Center in Portland, OR.
+Later, she worked alongside Miranda July and the Northwest Film Center in Portland, Oregon.

 In 2003, she studied at the Whitney Museum of American Art Independent Study Program in 2003 alongside other artists like Ulrike Mueller and Lisa Oppenheim.

 Hardy went on to receive an MFA from the Milton Avery Graduate School of the Arts at Bard College in 2008.